karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

     :param account: The name of a account.
     :param username: The name of the user.
     :status 200: Returns the user as a json message.
-    :status 403: Request not permitted.
-    :status 404: User not found.

     **Example Request**: